woeldiche/domination_tools/README.md

  - Replace any instance of MENU_NAME or FORMID with the system name of the menu or formID of the form.
  - Adapt, remove or combine conditions as your design dictates.
  - Remove all unneeded code.

+## The Render Array And You
+Most of these preprocess functions work by manipulating Drupal's render arrays.
+A reasonable understanding of how they work are really recommended even though just pasting code would probably work 8 times out of 10.

+Here is some suggested reading:
+- Render Arrays in Drupal 7: http://drupal.org/node/930760
+- The Scary Render Array by Erik Stielstra: http://cocoate.com/ddbook/scary-render-array

+## Mostly Consistent (and Harmless)
+The structure of your render arrays will often vary depending on your base theme and installed modules.
+Themes like Omega and modules like Context change the structure of the render arrays.

+### Inspect render arrays
+Remember you can always inspect render arrays.

+The best way to do this is to install and enable Devel module (drupal.org/project/devel).
+This allows you to print out nicely formatted render arrays with either:

+- kpr($vars) that prints out the information when the function is run, or
+- dsm($vars) that prints out the information in the Drupal messages.